enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

     **Keyword arguments:**

         :color: the color of the vtk object.
 Overides the colormap, if any, when specified.
+This is specified as a triplet of float ranging from 0 to 1, eg (1, 1,
+                1) for white.

         :extent: [xmin, xmax, ymin, ymax, zmin, zmax] Default is the object's extents.

+        :line_width:  The with of the lines, if any used.
+Must be a float.
+                     Default: 2.0

         :name: the name of the vtk object created.

         :opacity: The overall opacity of the vtk object.
+Must be a float.
+                  Default: 1.0

         :ranges: [xmin, xmax, ymin, ymax, zmin, zmax] Ranges of the labels displayed on the axes.